-Environmental scientists at Brookhaven Lab are investigating how various factors affect Earth’s climate by probing the fundamental building blocks of the climate system.
-These include aerosols—tiny particles suspended in Earth’s atmosphere that seed the formation of clouds—as well as the plant physiological structures that sustain entire ecosystems from the Arctic to the tropics.
+Environmental scientists at Brookhaven Lab are investigating how various factors affect Earth's climate by probing the fundamental building blocks of the climate system.
+These include aerosols—tiny particles suspended in Earth's atmosphere that seed the formation of clouds—as well as understanding ecosystem form and function that drives the exchange of carbon, water and energy between the land and atmosphere.
 Our data will improve the models used to predict long-term global climate change and the daily atmospheric conditions that impact renewable energy efficiency and demand.

 Aerosols, clouds, and climate: Clearing the uncertainty—and the air